AI-powered Google Reviews Widget - FREE

 Negative

-Dharma Yoga Center
+Dharma Yoga Center Ratings

 The Dharma Yoga Center in NYC garners mixed reviews that reflect varied customer experiences, which ultimately affect its overall reputation.
 While some students praise the center for its knowledgeable staff and the transformative nature of their teacher trainings, others have reported issues with customer service and the handling of private sessions.
 Miscommunications regarding scheduling and financial matters have resulted in dissatisfaction for some customers.
 This could indicate a discrepancy between the center's operational management and its instructional excellence.
 The advanced nature of certain classes, notably those led by Dharma Mittra, is appreciated by some attendees for its intensity and authenticity.
 However, it simultaneously alienates others who may feel excluded due to physical limitations, discomfort with the class environment, or teaching methods that appear insensitive to individual needs.
 The center's focus on a holistic approach to yoga that includes meditation and lifestyle is consistently recognized as a positive attribute, and the sense of community is frequently highlighted in favorable reviews.

-Frequently asked questions about Dharma Yoga Center
+Frequently Asked Questions About Dharma Yoga Center

 [$ms-code-snippet-q=1]